johnbywater/dcbdb/README.md

-# DCBDB - Event Store for Dynamic Consistency Boundaries
+# UmaDB - Event Store for Dynamic Consistency Boundaries

-DCBDB is an event store designed for dynamic consistency boundaries with a gRPC interface.
+UmaDB is an event store designed for dynamic consistency boundaries with a gRPC interface.
 It provides a robust foundation for event-driven architectures where consistency boundaries may shift based on business requirements.

 ## Database Design

-DCBDB stores data in a single paged file with fixed-size pages and an MVCC, copy-on-write update strategy.
+UmaDB stores data in a single paged file with fixed-size pages and an MVCC, copy-on-write update strategy.
 A small header node records the transaction sequence number (TSN), the next free PageID, and the roots for three B+ trees: the events tree (ordered by monotonically increasing Position), the tags tree (for tag-based indexing), and the free-lists tree (for reusable page IDs).
 Writers